 The Scale of the Problem in 2026

-Good data on A.I. delusions is still hard to find, but early studies show this is a real issue.
-A 2025 survey by the American Psychological Association found that 8% of U.S. adults felt unhealthy attachment to A.I. tools, and 3% showed signs of delusional behavior tied to these technologies.
-Since A.I. usage has only gone up in 2026, those numbers are probably higher now.
+Reliable statistics are still emerging, but early data shows that A.I. delusions are no longer rare.
+A 2025 American Psychological Association survey found that 8% of U.S. adults reported feeling an unhealthy attachment to A.I. tools, and about 3% showed actual delusional symptoms related to these technologies.
+Since A.I. adoption has only grown in 2026, mental health professionals believe those numbers are higher now - though precise figures are hard to pin down.

 Challenges in Treating A.I.
 Delusions